MathyoAbouAsali/460-Finaly-Project/README.md

 Unless, that is, you can design a replacement for the device's video system!
 It seems to be some kind of cathode-ray tube screen and simple CPU that are both driven by a precise clock circuit.
 The clock circuit ticks at a constant rate; each tick is called a cycle.

-Start by figuring out the signal being sent by the CPU.
+### Part 1 - figuring out the signal being sent by the CPU
 The CPU has a single register, X, which starts with the value 1.
 It supports only two instructions:

     addx V takes two cycles to complete.
 After two cycles, the X register is increased by the value V. (V can be negative.) noop takes one cycle to complete.
 It has no other effect.